shlevy/elvysh-main/README.md

 without changing the type.

-For example, a function whose type includes
-`!filedes ( 0 )  >> maybe_consumed ( filedes ( 0 ) )` can either close the
+For example, a function whose type includes `!readable_filedes ( 0 )  >> maybe_consumed ( readable_filedes ( 0 ) )` can
-file that is passed in and construct a `was_consumed ( )` in its place *or* keep the file open and construct a `not_consumed ( prf )` in its place.
+either close the file that is passed in and construct a `was_consumed ( )` in its place *or* keep the file open and construct a `not_consumed ( prf )` in its place.
 Note that neither case allows the caller to tell which occurred or to extract out the view if it was not consumed, so this is only useful when all following code is indifferent to the state of the proof.

 posix-main
 ----------